|

 life.
 His explanation for

-disobeying the Law was that God Himself had told Peter not to ”call any
+disobeying the Law was that God Himself had told Peter not to "call

-man unclean”.
-This tells us
+any man unclean".
+This

-fact had been replaced by Jesus Himself.
+which in fact had been replaced by Jesus Himself.

 I am not sure that Peter still totally understood this as yet, but